Holt Church: History

-The earliest existing historical records of the church date back to the year 1374, but the church was likely built around the 1100.
+The earliest existing historical records of the church date back to the year 1374, but the church was likely built around 1100.
 The Romanesque stone building was originally built as a rectangular nave with a narrower, rectangular choir.
 In 1753, the old choir was torn down and two new timber-framed wings were added, along with a new choir, giving the building a cruciform design.
 The architect Lars Albretsen Øvernes led this renovation.

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
 Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.